-Application code can call the secrets building block API to retrieve secrets from Dapr supported secret stores that can be used in your code.
-Watch this video for an example of how the secrets API can be used in your application.
+You can call the secrets API in your application code to retrieve and use secrets from Dapr supported secret stores.
+Watch this video for an example of how the secrets management API can be used in your application.

 For example, the diagram below shows an application requesting the secret called “mysecret” from a secret store called “vault” from a configured cloud secret store.